Ronald "Boo" Hinkson

-Ronald "Boo" Hinkson is a guitarist from Saint Lucia who combines jazz with the Caribbean genre of soca music.
-He was born on 15th September 1951.
-His mother, Iona Hinkson, played the guitar when he was growing up, and is credited as his first guitar teacher.
-He started his career by forming the band Tru Tones.
+Ronald "Boo" Hinkson (born 15 September 1951) is a guitarist from Saint Lucia who combines jazz with the Caribbean genre of soca music.
+His mother, Iona Hinkson, played the guitar as he was growing up and is credited as his first guitar teacher.
+He began his career by forming the band Tru Tones.
 He has been praised by guitarists George Benson and Stanley Jordan.
-In 2016 he became the first person from Saint Lucia to be a judge at the Grammy Awards.
+In 2016, he became the first person from Saint Lucia to be a judge at the Grammy Awards.